Programs and services

 Social Benefits

 Inclusion is essential for creating communities where everyone belongs.
 Imagine a neighborhood where people watch out for each other, participate in local events, and support local initiatives.
-This behaviour breeds trust, minimizes social tensions, and creates better living conditions for everyone.
+This behaviour helps to build a more trusting and relaxed environment that creates better living conditions for everyone.

 However, a critical and often overlooked part of creating connected communities involves including people with intellectual disabilities in decision-making roles.
 Too often, decisions are made on their behalf without their input.